Code-4-Community/c4c-dev-docs/docs/jumpstart2/general/ticket.md

 }
 ```

-Taking a look at the `initializeRouter` method, we can see that it takes in a `Vertx` instance.
+In the `initializeRouter` method replicated above, we take in a `Vertx` instance.
 Using that `Vertx`
-instance, it gets a new `Router` from `Router.router(vertx)`, and calls the `registerCreateNote` method below.
+instance, we get a new `Router` from `Router.router(vertx)`, and call the `registerCreateNote` method below.
 Finally,
-it returns the set up router.
-Let's skip down to the `registerCreateNote` method at the bottom
+we return the set up router.
-of the class next.

 ```java
 // A Method that sets up the "create note route" and sets the handleCreateNote method as its handler